 Brenden enjoys circuit training, spring skiing and long walks down the gluten free section of Whole Foods.

-Creative Communications Lead
+Creative Communications Coordinator

 Chantal works on branding, copywriting, and graphic design, among other things.
 Her role is rooted in marketing and publicity and she recently helped to create and define the NM brand identity.
 Chantal loves a good colour palette.